David B. Collum

 Betty R. Miller Professor

-The Collum group studies how aggregation and solvation dictate the reactivity and selectivity of organolithium compounds commonly used by synthetic chemists in both academia and the pharmaceutical industry.
+The Collum group studies how aggregation and solvation dictate the reactivity and selectivity of organolithium and organosodium compounds commonly used by synthetic chemists in both academia and the pharmaceutical industry.
 A combination of spectroscopic, kinetic, and computational methods bridge organic, organometallic, and analytical chemistry.

 Research Focus